-(i) Investment revaluation reserve
+(ii) Investment revaluation reserve

-The investment revaluation reserve comprises the cumulative net change in the fair value of debt securities measured at FVOCI until the assets are derecognised or reclassified.
-This amount is increased by the amount of the loss allowance
+The investment revaluation reserve comprises the cumulative net change in the fair value of debt securities and equity securities measured at FVOCI until the assets are derecognised or reclassified.
+This amount is increased by the amount of the loss allowance on debt securities at FVOCI.

-(ii) Statutory reserve
+(iii) Statutory reserve